 Interactive Design II

-This course will focus on the application of design methodologies in the planning and implementing of interactive, instructional projects across multiple platforms.
+This course encompasses and expands on previous interactive design, development, and graphic design experience.
+The course will emphasize the application of design methodologies in the planning and implementing of interactive, instructional projects across multiple platforms.
 The theories of UX and UI are explored and implemented in design solutions.
-Student projects will incorporate methods of investigative research, measurable objectives, systematic thinking, and information architecture through visual design.
-Students will be introduced to web design concepts and principles in site design, page design, GUI, and usability.
-The course will include instruction in building pages and creating interactive functions with HTML, CSS, and web production software.
-The course will also incorporate socio-cultural issues in new media.
+Students will study the methods of investigative research, develop measurable objectives, use systematic thinking and information architecture through visual design by the use of conceptual creation for interactions.
+Students will be encouraged to explore engaging approaches to merging content with interactive design, and incorporating social-cultural issues.
+(Prerequisites: GRDE-206 and GRDE-207 or equivalent courses.)
+Lab 6 (Fall).

+In this course students will learn strategies to obtain internships and permanent employment in the graphic design profession.
+Emphasis will be placed on the various positions available to designers, the designer/client relationship, business aspects of design, and professional ethics and expectations.
+At the conclusion of this course students will be able to create promotional materials, including resume and portfolio design so that students can effectively and professionally present themselves in the field.
 (Prerequisites: GRDE-207 or equivalent course.)

-In this course students will learn about strategies to obtain internships and permanent employment in the graphic design profession.
-Emphasis will be placed on learning about the various types of positions available to designers, the designer/client relationship, business aspects of design, and professional ethics and expectations.
-Information about promotional materials, including resume and portfolio design, and implementation will be covered in order to prepare students to present themselves and their work effectively and professionally.
-(Prerequisites: GRDE-301 and GRDE-302 or equivalent courses.)
+Lecture 3 (Fall).

 Design Systems I